chunribu/matrix-py3/README.md

 Python3 implementation of [cmatrix](https://github.com/abishekvashok/cmatrix) to ganerate "character falls".

-Matrix-py3 is adapted from [pmatrix](https://github.com/joechrisellis/pmatrix) that is well recommended if you perfer Python2.
+Matrix-py3 is adapted from [pmatrix](https://github.com/joechrisellis/pmatrix) that is well recommended if you prefer Python2.

 It is also noteworthy that a **timer** is added to matrix-py3 for a scheduled stop.